ITL Fellowship Projects

 We’re delighted to relaunch the ITL Fellowships following a revamp of the previous model.
 ITL Fellowships provide you with the time, focus and support to work on a teaching and learning project which will lead to a lasting change that improves student experience or outcomes (directly or indirectly) across the University.

-ITL Fellows will be appointed on a 0.4 FTE for a two-year secondment to work on a teaching and learning project in one of the University’s priority areas.
-Four priority areas have been identified:
+ITL Fellows will work on a teaching and learning project in one of four priority areas:

 - Community-engaged learning: education that has mutual benefit with the community (also referred to as service learning).